floft/linux-control/README.md

     cp client/config.yaml{.example,}
     # edit client/config.yaml

+You'll have to visit your Linux Control website to get the ID and TOKEN that you'll need for the client.
+It'll show you your user ID and then a token to identify your laptop and one to identify your desktop (so it can differentiate which computer connection is which).

 ### Client using Graphical Environment
 If you're using a graphical environment and want Linux Control to work when you log in, then, first: